pzhaojohnson/RNA2Drawer/README.md

   <img src="radial5.png" />
 </p>

-The radial drawing style has a second editing mode that allows you to pivot stems to adjust their spacing and resolve base overlaps.
-Switch between the folding and pivoting modes using the `Mode` buttons on the toolbar.

 You can edit the following parameters in `Drawing` -> `Radial Styles`.

 &nbsp;&nbsp;&nbsp;&nbsp;`Rotation`: The rotation of the drawing.<br />